GeminiDRSoftware/DRAGONS/astrodata/doc/docscripts/source/gen.ADMANUAL_ADConcepts.rst

 Astrodata Descriptors
 ~~~~~~~~~~~~~~~~~~~~~

+A descriptor is named metadata.

 It goes without saying that our scientific datasets contain (and
 require) copious metadata.
 Significant amounts of "information about
-the information" is present regarding an observation and much of it is
+the information" is present along with the pixel data regarding an
-important to a data analysis process.
-The `MEF
+observation and much of it is important to data analysis processes.
-</gdpsgwiki/index.php/MEF>`__ file structure supports such meta-data
+The `MEF </gdpsgwiki/index.php/MEF>`__ file structure supports such
-in the headers of the primary and extension HDUs.
-One might presume,
+meta-data in the header units of the primary and other extension HDUs.

-as we did, the problem is that the header have different names, and
+At first blush the problem retrieving metadata consistently is that
-that a table driven solution could work, such that when the user
-needs, for example, the gain value(s) associated with a dataset, the
+while the values of interest are stored in some form in the headers,
+the header key names do not follow consistent conventions over all.
+It's easy to assume that there is a one to one relationship between
+particular metadata headers of different instrument-modes and that the
-problem is the value is stored in header values with differing key
+discrepancy is that the developers have chosen different header key
 names.
-One could look the correct name for a particular concept of
-metadata up, for a given instrument, and do a header lookup based on
-that key.

-This approach is not workable.
-Firstly, the units of the given value
-are different.
-To return the values in different units would break the
-point of unifying access to the data, though one could add unit
-information to the key-name lookup table, and either convert the value
-to a standard unit or at least report the unit to the user.
-However,
-expanding the table approach this way would still not be sufficient.

-The reason no table lookup can be a general solution is that the
-desired and expected metadata is sometime distributed across multiple
-header key/value pairs.
-As the distribution and meaning of the header
-cards in which the information is located therefore in general
-requires arbitrary computation to combine.
-Secondly a correct
-calculation sometimes requires use of lookup tables that are not in
-the dataset at all, and must be looked up using type information about
-the dataset.

-For these reasons only a function-based system was deemed general
-enough.
-Thus part of the ADCONFIG_Gemini configuration package
-contains functions that can calculate given metadata.
-These functions
-can be shared by branches of the type tree for which the metadata is
-calculated (or looked up) identically, and also particular functions
-can be assigned to instrument-modes which require a special means of
-calculation due to instrument specific behaviors or merely a different
-arrangement of raw metadata in the MEF headers.

-We call the high-level metadata "Astrodata Descriptors", or just
-"descriptors".
-The descriptor is a concept, both the name and the
-meaning of the name, including details such as the units in which the
-metadata is returned.
-Behind this name and concept are implementations
-attached to branches of the type-hierarchy which then share the same
-calculation method, when that is possible.
-The configuration includes
-tables which assign "descriptor calculators" to Astrodata Types, and
-at runtime the correct implementation is looked up using these tables
-defined in the configuration itself.
-Given an AstroData instance, ad ,
-to get the "gain" metadata for any supported datatype, you would use
-the following code, regardless of the instrument-mode of the dataset:
+If that were the entire problem a table oriented approach could
+be used and one could look up the proper header key name for a
+particular named piece of metadata based on the type of dataset.
+This
+particular key would be used to look up the information in the
+headers.

+This table driven approach is not workable because the situation turns
+out to be more complex.
+Firstly, the units of the given header value
+may be different for different instruments and modes.
+A table could be
+expanded to have a column for the value's storage and return type, but
+expanding the table in this way would still not be sufficient.

+The decisive complications that preclude a simple table look-up
+approach are two.
+One, the information needed to provide the named
+metadata is sometimes distributed across multiple key/header values.
+These require combination or computation, and the for another
+instrument or mode the information is in such cases sometimes
+distributed differently.
+Two, a correct calculation of the metadata
+sometimes requires use of look-up tables that must be loaded based on
+the dataset's Astrodata Type.

+For metadata which complies with the more simple expectations of the
+first consideration, widely shared descriptors for some metadata are
+able to lookup the data based on standard names or due to simple rules
+that generalize whatever variation in storage of that particular
+metadata.
+While it is possible for a descriptor to store it's
+calculated value in the header of the dataset, and return that if
+called again, essentially caching the value in the header, Gemini
+descriptors always recalculate, and leave such caching to the calling
+program.

+A descriptor is named piece of metadata, complete with proper unit and
+a conceptual description (`Template:URL GEMINI DESCRIPTORS </gdpsgwiki
+/index.php?title=Template:URL_GEMINI_DESCRIPTORS&action=edit&redlink=1
+>`__).
+E.g. Any CCD based data will have an associated "gain",
+relating to the electronics used to take the image.
+Given an AstroData
+instance, ad , to get the "gain" for any supported Astrodata Type, you
+would use the following source code regardless of the instrument-mode
+of the dataset:

 .. code-block:: python
     :linenos: